ev3-js/motor/README.md

   - `degrees` - number of degrees to turn the motor
   - `opts` - object of optional parameters

+### .rotations(rotations, opts)
+Run motor for a number of rotations.

+  - `rotations` - number of rotations to turn the motor
+  - `opts` - object of optional parameters

 ### .timed(time, opts)
 Run motor for a specified amount of time.